 Evaluation is an important part of the planning cycle for the Lower Hunter Water Plan, so we can monitor progress on implementation, assess how measures in the plan are performing, and adapt to new information or opportunities.

-To read a summary of our 2015 evaluation and to see how our work has been progressing since the release of the plan click here.
+To read a summary of our 2016 major evaluation and to see how our work has been progressing since the release of the plan click here.

 A structured monitoring and evaluation process ensures the Lower Hunter Water Plan can adapt to changing circumstances and meet the ongoing needs of the lower Hunter community, providing water security during drought and reliable water supplies for business and population growth.
 Monitoring and evaluation are essential tools for implementing and continuously improving the Lower Hunter Water Plan.
 This involves collaborating with key stakeholders in collecting information, using existing monitoring systems where suitable.
 Through this process, the best available information will be used to assess if the plan is meeting its objectives and to make timely decisions on how best to adapt the plan to incorporate the latest knowledge, experience and technology in a process of continuous improvement.